ColinTimBarndt/javascript-object-destructor/readme.md

 The module only exports one function, `addDestructor`.
 It takes a function which creates an object and a function that should be called some time after the object's creation.
-When exactly it is called cannot be relied one, because it depends on the browser's implementation of the garbage collection.
+When exactly it is called cannot be relied on, because it depends on the browser's implementation of the garbage collection.

 ```js